-Benchmade, a high-end knife manufacturer from Oregon, produces great knives as well as balisongs.
+Benchmade, a high-end knife manufacturer from Oregon, produces some of the best pocket knives, as well as balisongs.
 Benchmade also has a patent on its AXIS lock technology which makes folding knives feel just like fixed blade knives with regards to sturdiness.
 The Sibert uses the AXIS lock.
-The Sibert is apart of the ADAMAS line of knives that were military designed and inspired.
+The Sibert is a part of the ADAMAS line of knives that were military designed and inspired.
 Part of the proceeds also go to injured veterans.

 One of the first things you’ll realize when you hold the Sibert is that it is heavy!
 Weighing 12 ounces, it is a tank and, given its military design, is fitting.
 This knife is for super heavy-duty users and military personnel only.
 The weight makes it too heavy to be an EDC in my book.